moonbeam-foundation/moonbeam-docs-cn/.github/pull-request-template.md

 ### Corresponding PRs

-Please link to any corresponding PRs here.
+Please link to any additional corresponding PRs here.